nomssi/abap_scheme/README.md

                                                          (display "Good bye...") ) ) ) ) )
 ```

+To get used to the language, the [wiki pages](https://github.com/nomssi/abap_scheme/wiki) are a good place to start.
+I suggest you check the [syntax](https://github.com/nomssi/abap_scheme/wiki/Learn-Try-Scheme) and understand [Lists](https://www.gnu.org/software/mit-scheme/documentation/mit-scheme-ref/Lists.html#Lists).

 * For questions/comments/bugs/feature requests/wishes please create an [issue](https://github.com/nomssi/abap_scheme/issues)
 * How to [enable the new editor](/editor)